 We are the only company that discourages washing in rivers with soap.
 Even biodegradable soap pollutes.
 We provide a portable shower tent that is erected away from rivers and streams.
 If you wish to wash with soap, we provide the liquid soap and the shower tent so you don't need to think about a thing.
-If you want a hot shower this can be arranged for 10 Kina with all raised money going to the Porters who need to fetch the water and boil it for you.
+If you want a hot shower this can be arranged for 10 Kina with all raised money going to the local guides who need to fetch the water and boil it for you.

 The Kokoda Track is no picnic and there is every possibility that you may suffer a form of injury during your trek.

-Your guide will brief you on preventive safety and your porters will support and assist you with traversing difficult parts of the walk, but no matter how experienced a hiker you are, there is always a chance you will slip on a mossy rock or one of the hundreds of exposed buttress roots that cross the Track.
+Your guide will brief you on preventive safety and your local guides will support and assist you with traversing difficult parts of the walk, but no matter how experienced a hiker you are, there is always a chance you will slip on a mossy rock or one of the hundreds of exposed buttress roots that cross the Track.

 You may also suffer a gastric reaction to something you eat or drink.
 If you fall ill or have an accident while on the Kokoda Track, we have a contingency plan in place.
-An emergency radio and satellite phone is carried by your guide which can be used to call for help and it is our company policy that all trekkers must have comprehensive travel insurance that includes medivac service (this is available on our website).
+An emergency radio and satellite phone is carried by your guide which can be used to call for help and it is our company policy that all guests must have comprehensive travel insurance that includes medivac service (this is available on our website).

 We recommend that you have a medical check-up with your doctor before leaving home to confirm that you are in fit condition to undertake this strenuous walk.
 If you suffer an accident or you fall so ill that you need to be evacuated, we will contact your medical insurer who will then coordinate the assistance you require.
 A medical doctor will first have to talk to you over the radio to confirm that you need to be evacuated and then if you are able to walk to the nearest airstrip, your insurer will organise a chartered aircraft to fly in to pick you up.
 If you are unable to walk any further, you will be carried to the nearest airstrip and flown out from there or picked up by helicopter from your current position.
 You will then be flown to Port Moresby initially and onwards to Cairns or Townsville if your condition dictates.